oppollon/rajioPlay/README.md

 a somewhat lightwheight and not completely open-source internet radio player in the windows taskbar / notification tray

 ## intro
 I initially made this program for myself (private use) using [BASS.NET](http://www.bass.radio42.com/) which I believe is a freeware and not open-source!
-This program however is open-source.
+This program however is open-source, you could this for your personal education if you can't hold back.
 I decided to publish it.
+I haven't deciced what license I want to use or if I ever am going to use one (don't ask me).
-I made this program since I couldn't find any other program which just plays internet radios only whitout unnecessary features.
+I made this program since I couldn't find any other program which just plays internet radios only - whitout unnecessary features and GUI, only ToolStripMenuItems, some text files and an Akari icon.

 ## requirements
 - .NET Framework 4.5+ (I use 7.2)